 Is Venice Worth Visiting?

 Before I go into too much detail, the answer is yes.
 Venice is absolutely worth visiting.
 When I first went to Amsterdam, the Dutch were boasting that they had more canals than Venice.
 I’m sorry Dutchmen; as awesome as Amsterdam is no Venice.

-“Wow, this is cool,” was the first thought that popped into my head when I saw the Grand Canal for the first time.
+“Wow, this is exquisite,” was the first thought that popped into my head when I saw the Grand Canal for the first time.
 However, this thought never went away during our whole stay in Venice.
 The beauty of the canals never got old; it truly is something out of this world.
 If someone were to ask me now if they should visit Venice, I would say absolutely, Venice is worth visiting.
 But then I would ask them:

 “When are you planning to visit Venice?”